Shankary23/Apex-Tracker/README.md

 ## Apex Tracker
 This app was deployed using Heroku.
 Feel free to use any of the code.
 It was implemented using Vue.js.
 It is an app that tracks a user's Apex Legend Stats.
 Hope you enjoy.
-The link to the deployed site can be found here:
+The link to the deployed site can be found here: [Apex Tracker] (https://apex-tracker-c2d7b3d5f562.herokuapp.com/)

 ## Tech Stack
 - [Vue.js](https://vuejs.org/)